-We expect to dedicate resources and incur costs in the marketing and licensing of Opus Analytics, the patent analytics tool, in order to generate revenue, but there are no assurances that our efforts will be successful.
-We may not generate any revenues from the licensing of Opus Analytics or may not generate enough license revenue to exceed our costs.
-Our efforts therefore could lead to losses and could have a material adverse effect on our income, expenses or results of operations.
+We expect to dedicate resources and incur costs in the marketing and licensing of Opus Analytic, the patent analytics tool, in order to generate revenue, but there are no assurances that our efforts will be successful.
+We may not generate any revenues from the licensing of Opus Analytic or may not generate enough license revenue to exceed our costs.
+Our efforts therefore could lead to losses and could have a material adverse affect on our income, expenses or results of operations.

-In addition, the time and effort spent marketing and licensing Opus Analytics could distract the Company and its officers from the management of the balance of the Company's business and have a deleterious effect on results from the enforcement of the
+In addition, the time and effort spent marketing and licensing Opus Analytics could distract the Company and its officers from the management of the balance of the Company's business and have a deleterious effect on results from the enforcement of the Company's patents and patent rights.
+This could lead to either sub-par returns from the patent and patent right enforcement efforts or even total losses of the value of such patents and patent rights, leading to considerable losses.